 3. Agricultural Appraiser

-Whenever a farm is being developed, sold, mortgaged or insured, an agricultural appraiser is needed to provide a proper value on the land, the farming equipment and everything else that comes with it.
+Whenever a farm is being developed, sold, mortgaged, or insured, an agricultural appraiser is needed to provide a proper value on the land, the farming equipment, and everything else that comes with it.
 You may do some of your work right in the fields by taking pictures and careful measurements, but much of the needed information can be found on your computer.
-You may utilize aerial maps, sales records and equipment prices to help you assess the true value of the property, and you’ll be expected to write up a thorough report for the insurance agency or the bank that requested the information.
+You may utilize aerial maps, sales records, and equipment prices to help you assess the property’s true value, and you’ll be expected to write up a thorough report for the insurance agency or the bank that requested the information.

 4. Agricultural Commodities Trader/Broker